Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: true*

 ## LCDLines
 The number of lines your LCD display is capable of displaying at once.
+If you are using the LGS LCD Emulator the number of lines visible may depend on the resolution DPI and scaling settings of your monitor.
 * *default value: 10*

 ## LCDLineLength
 Unit-less measurement of how much text fits into the LCD display.
-In the case of the LGS LCD emulator this amount depends on screen resolution and scaling setting, adjust if text overflows or cuts off to early.
+In the case of the LGS LCD emulator this amount depends on screen resolution, dpi and scaling setting, adjust if text overflows or cuts off to early.
 * *default value: 76*

 ## LCDMessageDuration